 Our 85,000-square-foot Technology Center is located a stone’s throw from downtown Pittsburgh and lies at the heart of our constant state of innovation within the world of industrial science.
 Roger Howell, Vice president of Alpha Aromatics, and his team of chemists are always on top of industry trends, and our laboratories are equipped with the best state-of-the-art tools that money can buy.
 These include: gas chromatography, mass spectrometry, headspace analysis, distillation, extraction and quality control technology.

 Our researchers at Alpha Aromatics are masters at blending diverse essential oils, which form the basis of all perfumes.
 One important element of our hard-earned success is our ability to select fragrance ingredients ingredients that will properly complement the character of the desired scent.
 This knowledge can only come with years of hands on experience.
 Experimentation is a necessary part of the perfume creation process.
 The work never stops behind the scenes at our manufacturing headquarters.

-So If you’re a brand owner or purchaser, product developer, product formulator, senior cosmetic chemist, business development manager, or product development scientist, or you’re looking to start you’re own perfume line, head to our contact page and send our team a message. call if your commercial enterprise needs a ‘new coat of paint,’ so to speak.
+So If you’re a brand owner or purchaser, product developer, product formulator, senior cosmetic chemist, business development manager, product development scientist, or you’re looking to start your own perfume line, head to our contact page and send our team a message if your commercial enterprise needs a ‘new coat of paint,’ so to speak.
 A signature scent can not only enhance the ambiance of your business, product or product line, but it can also increase brand loyalty.